Pain management and medications – a reality check

-In this post: Why tolerating pain without taking medication can be harmful, and how to use perspective taking to challenge your own views and improve your pain management.
+In this post: Why tolerating pain without taking medication can be harmful.

 I’m not part of our clinical team, I’m just a very lucky marketing professional who gets to learn from some of the world’s best scientists everyday at work.
 “Thanks” to several knee surgeries and arthritis I’m fairly familiar with pain.
 Yet, through this job my understanding of ongoing pain has been turned upside down – and for that I am glad.
 I want to share what I have learned with all of you, from a lay-person’s perspective.

 It’s time again for a pain management reality check!

 Today I’d like to challenge this statement: